 If you have provided us with your postal address we may send you direct mail about our work unless you have told us that you would prefer not to receive such information.

 If you actively provide your consent to us along with your email address and/or mobile phone number, we may contact you for marketing purposes by email or text message.
-By subscribing to HRUK emails or opting in to email communication from HRUK, you grant us the right to use the email for email marketing purposes.
+By subscribing to HRUK emails or opting in to email communication from HRUK, you grant us the right to use the email for email marketing purposes, until you opt out.

 You are always in control: